cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

   4  7  B  3  6  9  1  5  8  A  0  2
   2  5  9  1  4  7  B  3  6  8  A  0

 We might divide this row into trichords, present each of those trichords as Chords, and label the resulting pitch classes and Forte set class.
-This can be done as follows.
-Because we are going to add multiple lyrics, we can use the Note and Chord method :meth:`~music21.note.GeneralNote.addLyric` to add successive lines.
+As shown above, we can set the `lyric` attribute to assign a single line of text.
+If we need to assign multiple lines of text, the Note and Chord method :meth:`~music21.note.GeneralNote.addLyric` can be used to add successive lines.

 >>> bStream = stream.Stream()